AxadjonovOyatillo21/Bookshelf-API/README.md

             }
         ```
 * ### ⚠️ Warning
-    * If you send empty request or request which not includes important value, API responses 400 erorr with message 'bad request'
+    * If you send empty request or request which not includes important value, API returns "400" error with message "bad request"
     * Example:
         * Request: ` POST/ http://127.0.0.1:5000/books/search `
             * Request body: